 New York State Environmental Bond Acts Over Time

-There have been at least 10 environmental bond acts passed in New York State since the early 20th century.
+All of but one of the 11 environmental bond acts to make it on the ballot in New York have been approved by voters by more than a 10-percentage point difference.
+According to available elections data, there have been 10 environmental bond acts enacted by voters in New York State since the early 20th century.
 In total, the previous bond acts have obligated nearly $5.7 billion, roughly $30 billion in adjusted 2020 dollars, towards environmental programs and projects.
-All of the bond acts to make it on the ballot in New York have been approved by voters by more than a 10-percentage point difference according to available elections data.
-Though one relatively recent bond act proposal that passed the legislature failed to make it to the ballot—The Clean Water/Clean Air/Green Jobs Bond Act of 2014.
-The New York Bonds for School Technology Act was approved the same year and only one bond measure is allowed to appear on the ballot in a general election.
+Just one that reached the ballot was not approved by voters (in 1990), while another relatively recent bond act proposal that passed the legislature failed to make it to the ballot (in 2014).
+That proposal, The Clean Water/Clean Air/Green Jobs Bond Act of 2014 was approved the same year as The New York Bonds for School Technology Act, supported by then-Governor Andrew Cuomo, and only one bond measure is allowed to appear on the ballot in a general election.

 Despite their seeming popularity and support by both Republican and Democratic governors over time, state environmental bond acts have not occurred at consistent intervals.
 Instead, many of them appear to coincide with public attention to waves of environmental movements in New York and across the United States over time and the related legislative and regulatory responses to those movements.